aeolus3000/lendo-cicd/README.md

 If an error is encountered in any of the steps, the response contains the error message.

-The lendo service also subscribes on the from polling queue.
+The lendo service also subscribes on the "from polling" queue.
 When it receives an application from the queue, it updates the status of the application in the database.

 ## Lendo Polling Service

-The polling service receives loan applications from the lendo service through the to polling queue.
+The polling service receives loan applications from the lendo service through the "to polling" queue.
 For each application it receives it polls the banking service and checks whether the status of the application has changed.
-If so, the application with updated status is pushed in the from polling queue.
+If so, the application with updated status is pushed in the "from polling" queue.

 # Using the application